 "Am I My Brother's Keeper?"

-28 sculptures creatdd by Sean Henry are now on show in and around Ely Cathedral in a solo exhibition being curated by Jacquiline Creswell, which runs until September 1st.
-The artworks span a 25 year period, and range in scale from 12 inches high to 10ft.
-All the works are polychrome (fully painted) with many occupying original Medieval stone niches within the body of the Cathedral that have remained empty for centuries.
+An exhibition of 28 sculptures created by Sean Henry is now on show at Ely Cathedral, in a solo exhibition which runs until September 1st.
+Am I My Brother's Keeper? has been curated by Jacquiline Creswell and includes sculptures that span a 25 year period, and range in scale from 1 to 10 feet in height.
+Nearly all the works are polychrome, with many occupying original Medieval stone niches within the body of the Cathedral that have remained empty since the iconoclasm of the Reformation in the 16th Century.

 Exhibition curator, Jacquiline Creswell says “In a world so often plagued by division and indifference, the question, ‘Am I my brother’s keeper’ can be interpreted as an enquiry into one’s moral responsibility towards others.
 It prompts reflection on the extent to which individuals should support each other and recognises our interconnectedness and the importance of looking out for one another.
 Within the context of a sacred space it’s about opening up discussions and fostering a sense of unity and community.
 Through acts of compassion and understanding, we can move toward creating a world where no one is left behind and everyone has the opportunity to thrive.”